WeStOn2000/WeStOn2000/README.md

-- 👋 Hi, I’m Weston Rwigema
+- 👋 Hi, I’m Weston Rwigema developer and life long learner
 - 👀 I’m interested in Full Stack JavaScript Development..
 - 🌱 I’m currently learning dynamic web applications using modern frameworks, databases and libraries like  React, SQL and Rest Api.
 - 💞️ I’m looking to collaborate on coding, problem-solving, and constantly learning new technologies to enhance my skills..